GyrstedHedPec/STORYMAKERZ/README.md

 # STORYMAKERZ
-a platform for stories to be told.
+a platform for stories to be told in innovative way. bringing Authors ideas to life in vivid detail.